Electronic Signature of Melting Onset in Polycrystalline Copper at Extreme Conditions

 With increasing electron temperature, carriers are redistributed from the $3d$ into the $4sp$ band, affecting the conductivity through two competing mechanisms.
 A higher $sp$ carrier density tends to increase conductivity directly in Eq.~\eqref{eq:Drude_simp}, but the accompanying creation of $d$-band holes enhances the electron damping through scattering as captured by Eq.~\eqref{eq:sp_d_scattering}.
 The corresponding carrier densities are obtained from the partial electronic density of states and Fermi occupation.
 These carrier densities are also explicitly time dependent due to the evolving sample volume.

-We approximate the electron-ion scattering rate as $\nu_{\mathrm{ei}}=B\Ti$~\cite{ashcroft1976solid}, with $B$ fixed by the room-temperature conductivity of bulk Cu $\sigma(\SI{300}{\kelvin})= 5.8\times10^7$\,S/m~\cite{matula1979electrical}.
+We approximate the electron-ion scattering rate as $\nu_{\mathrm{ei}}=B\Ti$~\cite{ashcroft1976solid}, with $B$ fixed by the room-temperature conductivity of bulk copper $\sigma(\SI{300}{\kelvin})= 5.8\times10^7$\,S/m~\cite{matula1979electrical}.
 The grain-boundary scattering (GBS) rate depends directly on the nanostructure of the film.
-The resulting conductivity therefore depends on electron temperature through band occupation, on ion temperature through electron-ion scattering, and on sample structure through the carrier densities and GBS.
+The resulting total conductivity therefore depends on electron temperature through band occupation, on ion temperature through electron-ion scattering, and on sample structure through the carrier densities and GBS.

-We obtain the temporal evolution of the electron and ion temperature by solving the two-temperature model (TTM)~\cite{Anisimov1974, Rethfeld2017}.
-We use the temperature-dependent electronic heat capacity from Ref.~\cite{Lin2008}, a constant ionic heat capacity consistent with the Dulong-Petit limit, and the temperature-dependent electron-phonon coupling from Ref.~\cite{migdal2016}, which was previously found to agree well with ultrafast electron diffraction data on Cu~\cite{MoCu}.
+We obtain the temporal evolution of the electron and ion temperature by solving the two-temperature model (TTM)~\cite{Anisimov1974, Rethfeld2017} (see Materials \& Methods for details).
 In parallel, TTM coupled with molecular dynamics (TTM-MD) simulations provide the evolving atomic structure, including the melting onset, loss of crystalline order, and film expansion~\cite{Schaefer2002,Ivanov2003}.
-Interatomic interactions are described with an embedded-atom-method potential for Cu from Ref.~\cite{sheng2011} chosen for its reliable thermal and mechanical properties.

 The TTM-MD results are used in two ways.
-First, they provide the evolving film thickness and density used in the conductivity analysis in Eq.~\eqref{eq:tinkham} and in the transport modeling above.
-Second, we use the simulated fraction of atoms in a face-centered cubic (fcc) environment as an indicator of the progression from the initial solid-like to a largely molten state.
-This interpretation is supported by previous benchmarking against ultrafast electron diffraction measurements on laser-excited Cu~\cite{MoCu,maigler2024atomistic}.
+First, they provide the evolving film thickness and density used in the conductivity analysis.
+Second, we use the simulated fraction of atoms in a face-centered cubic (fcc) environment as an indicator of the progression from the initial lattice to a largely molten state.
+This interpretation is supported by previous benchmarking against ultrafast electron diffraction measurements~\cite{MoCu,maigler2024atomistic}.